piotrmurach/impact/README.md

   }
 ```

-And start up the server by running in the project directory:
+And start up the server by running command in the project root directory:

 ```shell
   impact